-For India, Nature’s message is mutualism
+Nature’s instinct is integrative, holistic.
+Let us learn from this

 I was left enchanted.
 The birds I spied on, the magic of their calls, the magnificence of the little charming animals and the greenery, the proud deodar and oak trees, the laughter of little children — this was Mashobra’s very own paradise.
 I was experiencing nature at its most divine.
 I was also experiencing nature at its most caring.
 The Sanctuary nurtures Shimla and its people.
 It cares for us as only Mother Nature can.
 Nature loves us and we love it back.

 Sometimes even a simple visit provides food for thought.
 Many ideas passed my mind.
 If nature nurtures us, what do we do to nurture it?
 What do we do?
 What can we do?
 What must we do to ensure that nature is available, as a resource and as a friend, to future generations?
-This led to another stream of thought: Are we mindful of our responsibilities for our futurecol generations?
+This led to another stream of thought: Are we mindful of our responsibilities for our future generations?
 For our children?

-In a few weeks, On October 2, we begin the commemoration of the 150th birth anniversary of Mahatma Gandhi.
+In a few weeks, on October 2, we begin the commemoration of the 150th birth anniversary of Mahatma Gandhi.
 This is a national celebration.
 So will be, in 2022, the 75th anniversary of our Independence.
 No doubt there will be meaningful initiatives that will form part of these landmark moments.
 Yet, as a society, we need to think in the longer term.
 What will India be like at 100 — in 2047?
 What sort of India will mark Gandhiji’s bicentenary in 2069?

 We don’t know the answers.
 But what we do today — the social, intellectual, ethical and ecological investments that today’s generation makes — will help determine the answers.
 It is we who will determine the capacities of those who will build India in the next 25 to 50 years.
 It is we who will determine whether the rivers and mountains and forests, with us for millennia, will still be available in all their glory for succeeding generations.